SLUR-m-Py/SLURPY/README.md

 ln -s /path/to/SLURPY
 ```

-Within the project directory ensure the paired fastqs are listed or linked within a sub direcotry ./fastqs
+Within the project directory ensure the paired fastqs are listed or linked within a subdirectory
+“./fastqs”.

 ```
 ls -l ./fastqs/*.fastq.gz
 ```
 ### Envoking slurpy
-The help menu (-h) of slurpy lists all the avaialbe arugments and default settings.
+The help menu (-h) of slurpy lists all the available arguments and default settings.
 Be sure to activate the conda environment "bioenv".
 ```
-## Activate our computing envornment
+## Activate our computing environment
 conda activate bioenv

 ## Call the help menu